Metaswitch/clearwater-readthedocs/SIP Interface Specifications.md

 *   Required for privacy service.
 *   Clearwater supports this header.

+### P-Asserted-Identity and P-Preferred-Identity headers ([RFC 3325](http://www.ietf.org/rfc/rfc3325.txt))

+*   Defines headers that allow a UE to select which identity it wants to use on a call-by-call basis.
+Ties in with authentication and the P-Associated-URIs header defined in [RFC 3455](http://www.ietf.org/rfc/rfc3455.txt) (see below).
+*   Clearwater supports these headers.

 ### Path header ([RFC 3327](http://www.ietf.org/rfc/rfc3327.txt))

 *   Defines handling of registrations from devices which are not adjacent (in SIP routing terms) to the registrar.